-Dedicated in November 1983, this building contains laboratories, classrooms, and offices.
-It was constructed with the assistance of a gift from Dan A. Hughes, oil and gas businessman, and owner of Hughes Texas Petroleum Limited of Beeville.
-The building houses radiologic technology and nursing programs.
+Dedicated in November 1983, this building contains the radiologic technology program offices, lab, and classroom.
+It was constructed with the assistance of a gift from Dan A. Hughes, oil and gas businessman and owner of Hughes Texas Petroleum, Limited of Beeville.